 In 1908 dogs, which were still known as Chukchis at the time, were imported from the Anadyr River and its environs into Alaska.
 They continued to be used as sled dogs for transporting people and their belongings during the Gold Rush but, over time, their speed led to the development of sled dog racing, also known as mushing races.
 The most famous of these races was the ‘All Alaska Sweepstakes’, and 657km race that stretched from Nome to Candle.
 These races led to the Husky being bred to be smaller, lighter, faster, and with more stamina compared to the freighting dogs, which typically weighed around 100-120lbs.
 The main breeder of Siberian Huskies at the time was a Leonhard Seppala, and his style of Husky dominated racing from 1909 through to the 1920s.

 In February 1925, Siberian Huskies played a key role in a saving the lives of the people of Nome and the surrounding area.
 Nome was suffering an outbreak of the deadly diphtheria disease, and the closest serum for treating the illness was in Nenana, 1,085km away.
 Sometimes called the Great Race of Mercy, this perilous journey was a group effort, with a relay of sleds set up to speed up the expedition.
 A musher named Gunnar Kaasen took the first leg, with Leonhard Seppala and his dogs, led by Togo, taking on the longest and most dangerous part of the run, a 146km trek across the treacherous Norton Sound to Golovin.
 In all, twenty mushers and around 150 dogs were involved.
 Today, this lifesaving mission is celebrated each year in the form of the Iditarod Trail Sled Dog Race.
-It was also depicted - albeit with significant artistic licence - in the film Balto, named after Gunnar Kaasen’s lead dog.
+It was also depicted - albeit with significant artistic license - in the film Balto, named after Gunnar Kaasen’s lead dog.
 A bronze statue honoring Balto and his canine colleagues stands in Central Park in New York.

 In 1930 imports of Siberian Huskies ended, when Russia closed its borders.
 However, that was the year that the American Kennel Club recognized the breed.
 It wasn’t until 1939 that its neighbor, Canada, registered its first Siberian Husky, although they then called Arctic Huskies.
 It took until 1991 for the term Siberian Husky to first be used.